Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 > * I am the person standing next to you, the civilian at the end of the street, or perhaps your teacup.
 > * As smart as needed for a specific task.
 >
+> Durability: Underboss.
+>
 > Good at: Causing Chaos, backstabbing, overhearing any plan.
 >
 > Poor at: Standing up and fighting, coming up with fresh ideas.
+>
+> Note that Polymorphic Provocateurs are largely organic and may be infected by the Plague.

 The Time Brigade assumes that any Time Pedestrian present in the city is dying, so by default, they will not pull any blow.
 While they have limited reserves of weapons, if needed, they may teleport Crowd-Control Crows to drop explosives on top of the Crew.
 If they realize that they are targeting Time Travelers, though, they will attempt to use non-lethal means, starting with a simple order delivered from thin air: turn back and meet at the Citadel.